Why Is My Ear Hurting Me? 5 Things To Know!

 The symptoms of Meniere’s disease include ear pain, ear pressure, and a decreased balance response.

-The ear pain usually lasts for a long time, and its onset is unpredictable.
+The ear pain usually lasts long, and its onset is unpredictable.
 This condition is also associated with loss of hearing and significant general balance problems.

 Fortunately, there are several home remedies for Meniere’s that can reduce symptoms.
 Read on to learn more.